kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/01-prisma-server-to-heroku.md

     - You also have the ability to create a Hosted Server and put in your own MySQL info into it

 ### Click on Add a Server
+**note** As we do this keep in mind that we are using prisma.io to communicate with heroku, so when all this is done, you can also log into Heroku and see that it has set up a production server

 * Create a server

 ![create a server](https://i.imgur.com/z4fjIZR.png)